ClusterHQ/flocker/docs/install/install-client.rst

 Installing the Flocker Client
 =============================

-The Flocker CLI is installed on your local machine and provides command line tools to control the cluster.
-This also includes the ``flocker-ca`` tool, which you use to generate certificates for all the Flocker components.

-The Flocker agents are installed on any number of nodes in the cluster where your containers will run.
-The agent software is included in the ``clusterhq-flocker-node`` package.

-There is also a Flocker control service which you must install on one of the agent hosts, or on a separate machine.
-The control service is also included in the ``clusterhq-flocker-node`` package, but is activated separately later in these installation instructions.

-.. note:: The agents and control service are pre-installed by the :ref:`Vagrant configuration in the tutorial <tutvagrant>`.

-.. note:: If you're interested in developing Flocker (as opposed to simply using it) see :ref:`contribute`.

-This document will describe how to install the CLI locally and install the agents and control service on cloud infrastructure.
-It also describes how to get Vagrant nodes started which already have these services running.

 The following sections describe how to install the Flocker client on your platform:

 .. contents::